-The Ottertooth article Who Was Lady Evelyn? notes that the lake was named by Robert Bell, the renowned Geological Survey of Canada geologist and explorer who is credited with naming over 3000 Canadian geographical features.
+The Ottertooth article Who Was Lady Evelyn? notes that the lake was named by Robert Bell, the renowned Geological Survey of Canada geologist and explorer credited with naming over 3000 Canadian geographical features.
 A bit of googling led to this passage from a Geological Survey of Canada document published in 1899.
 Written by Bell’s assistant, A.E.
 Barlow, the report confirmed the Bell origin of the name:

 See here for Barlow’s entire report.
 The quote above is from p.
 268.